 To start using the System Restore feature, you need to type “System Restore” into the search field in the taskbar and then click on the “Create a restore point” option that comes up under the Best match section.
 It will open up the System Properties dialog box where you can then click on the “System Restore” button.

 The rest is easy: just follow the step-by-step instructions to creating your restore point from the setup wizard.
 To get you started on your way, you need to read what it says on the screen and then click on the “Next” button at the bottom of the window.

-Advanced Startup Options
+How to Backup Windows 10 Using Advanced Startup Options

 The Advanced startup options menu is available to help solve problems on your computer also.
 You don’t always see the advanced startup menu when your computer starts up, but if you go to the Settings and choose to restart the computer from the “Advanced startup” section, it will then reboot to this Advanced startup menu.
 Much like the system restore feature above, there is no option to backup from the advanced startup menu, but there is a way you can restore from a restore point instead.
 There are also many other buttons to help troubleshoot problems you might be having on the computer.

 To find the Advanced startup options, navigate to the Start menu > Settings gear icon > Update and security > Recovery > Advanced Startup and then click on the “Restart now” button to get Windows to boot to the menu that you need.

 When the computer reboots, you’ll get to a screen that looks something like the one below.
 The option that you want from there is the “System Restore” button.
 Follow it to restore your computer.
 Alternatively, if you know a particular system image that you want restore instead, you can choose the “System Image Recovery” option from the menu.